aditmodhvadia/Flappy-Bird/README.md

 ## Contributing

-Will update the requirements and code of condict soon.
+Will update the requirements and code of conduct soon.

 ## Versioning